rkumar/bugzy.txt/README.markdown

 1. Download the latest release from <http://github.com/rkumar/bugzy.txt/downloads>

-2. Edit the bugzy.cfg and update the TODO_DIR to whereever your bug files should be created.
+2. Edit the bugzy.cfg and update the TSV_DIR to whereever your bug files should be created.

 3. Make the bugzy.sh file executable, and place it in your PATH.